flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/notifications-plugin/using-notifications-plugin/sending-an-email-with-attachments.md

+---
+sidebar_position: 3
+---

 # Sending an email with attachments

-Using the notification plugin for sending emails with attachments needs the same configuration as sending regular notifications.
+Using the notification plugin for sending emails with attachments needs the same topic configuration as sending regular notifications.
 The notification template needs to be saved and the corresponding Kafka topic needs to be set.

 [Send a notification](sending-a-notification.md)